brunosimon/keppler/readme.md

 # Keppler

-Real time code sharing for you lectures and presentations.
+Real time code sharing for your lectures and presentations.

 ## What is keppler